 DESs are composed of two or more components, at least one Hydrogen Bond Donor (HBD) and one Hydrogen Bond Acceptor (HBA), interacting with each other by self-associating forming an eutectic mixture with a melting temperature far below that of its constituents.

 The potential of DES to promote mild wood delignification has attracted attention for almost a decade.
 Delignification requires both lignin depolymerization and dissolution.
-The DES delignification mechanism is depicted below, and described in more detail in this folder: download.
+In this leaflet we descibe the DES delignification mechanism.

 - Approaching 80% CO2 emission reduction in the chain